Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Data Selection and Analysis

 In addition to the cored profile, we consider models that bracket the two extremes of possible spatial models: one that is based on the cluster being modeled as a point source (point-like) and another in which we assume a uniform distribution of predicted photons out to the virial radius (disk-like).
+Note that the the tabulated data for the bin-by-bin likelihoods for disk emission of varying size ($0.1\times R_{200} - 1.0\times R_{200}$) is available in a supplementary tar package.